roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

 ## Part 1: Create Ubuntu droplet (VM1) for preparing the Windows Image

 ### 1. Create Ubuntu Virtual Machine on DigitalOcean
 - Choose Ubuntu 22, 24 or any LTS support version.
+I chose Ubuntu 22.04 (LTS) x64.
 - Specs: **4 GB Memory** and **2 CPUs** as shown in the SS.
 This is minimum requirements I have taken for preparing Windows 10 Professional Image.
 You can take higher droplet specification if you want for Windows 11 Professional or any.

 <img src="/assets/img/blog/2025/windows-on-digitalocean-droplet/create_vm1.png" alt="VM1 Creation" class="zoom-img" onclick="this.classList.toggle('zoomed')">

-- Use **password-based login** instead of ssh login
+- Choose **Password based Authentication** instead of SSH Key.
 - Set and remember the password for later login to this droplet.
 Lets call this droplet as VM1.
+- Hit **Create Droplet** button at the bottom.

 ### 2. SSH into the VM
 Open the terminal and SSH into the droplet (VM1) using the below command.
-Replace the \<VM_IP\> with the public IP assigned to your droplet.
+Replace the \<VM1_IP\> with the public IP assigned to your droplet.
 ```bash
 $ ssh root@<VM1_IP>
 ```